ethereumclassic/ethereumclassic.github.io/content/faqs/index.en.md

 seo: TODO
 ---

-Looking for answers about Ethereum Classic?
-You have come to the right place.
+Looking for quick answers to common questions about Ethereum Classic?
+You are in the right place.
+If you can't find an answer in this section, please join us on [Discord](https://ethereumclassic.org/discord), where community members can help you with your question.

-Blah Blah blah blah...

-**To begin, select your use case:**
+### To begin, select your use case